jwrunge/svelte-modal/README.md

 <script src="node_modules/@jwrunge/modal/dist/modal.js">
 ```

-You can use the path to `modal.js` in your `node_modules` folder, the raw GitHub source linked above, or a local downloaded copy.
+You can use the path to `modal.js` in your `node_modules` folder or a local downloaded copy.

 You can now create a modal instance using `new modal()` -- see ["Instantiating"](#instantiating) below).